carpentries/lesson-development-training/episodes/narrative.md

 :::::::::::::::::: testimonial

+### A Trainee's Perspective on Example Data

-It was very distracting to me in a workshop, when we were given a dataset to work with but no-one explained what that data was and what it meant.
-It prevented me from following what the instructors were actually trying to teach me, while I tried to figure out the meaning of the numbers, columns names etc on my own.
+_It was very distracting to me in a workshop, when we were given a dataset to work with but no-one explained what that data was and what it meant.
+It prevented me from following what the instructors were actually trying to teach me, while I tried to figure out the meaning of the numbers, columns names etc on my own._

 ::::::::::::::::::